embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 cd src
 ./make.bash
 ```
-Now you have go1.13.5 with added support for linux/thumb and noos/thumb
+Now you have the ready to use go1.13.5 with added support for linux/thumb and noos/thumb
 GOOS/GOARCH pairs.
 You can run tests for your native architecture to ensure that
 nothing was broken: